sjwakeman/scuba-logbook/README.md

 MIGRATIONS
 You'll need to create two migrations to create the users and the dives table.
-Users should have a username, email, and password, and have many dives.
+Users should have a username, email, has a secure password, and has many dives.
-Dives should have content, belong to a user.
+Dives should have a dive number, date, visibility, location, bottom_time_to_date, bottom_time_this_dive, accumulated_time, dive_start, dive end, dive comments, user id and belong to a user.

 ASSOCIATIONS
-You'll need to set up the relationship between users and tweets.
+You'll need to set up the relationship between users and dives.
 Think about how the user interacts with the dives, what belongs to who?

-HOME PAGE
+INDEX PAGE
-You'll need a controller action to load the home page.
+You'll need a controller action to load the index page.
 You'll want to create a view that will eventually link to both a login page and signup page.
-The homepage should respond to a GET request to /.
+The  index page should respond to a GET request to /.

 CREATE DIVE
 You'll need to create two controller actions, one to load the create dive form, and one to process the form submission.
 The dive should be created and saved to the database.
-The form should be loaded via a GET request to dives/create_dove and submitted via a POST to /dives.
+The form should be loaded via a GET request to dives/create_dive and submitted via a POST to /dives.

 SHOW DIVE
 You'll need to create a controller action that displays the information for a single dive.
 You'll want the controller action respond to a GET request to /dives/:id.